-The 3DM-GX5-45 block diagram (Figure 14 - 3DM-GX5-45 Block Diagram) describes its primary hardware components and internal configuration.
-Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-GX5-45 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers, tri-axial magnetometers, and a pressure altimeter.
-This technology provides direct measurements of acceleration, angular rate, magnetic field, pressure, delta-Theta (change in angular rate), and delta-v (change in velocity).
+The 3DM-CX5-45block diagram (Figure 14: 3DM-CX5-45 Block Diagram) describes its primary hardware components and internal configuration.
+Integrated Micro-Electro-Mechanical System (MEMS) sensors within the 3DM-CX5-45 are collectively known as the Inertial Measurement Unit (IMU) and include tri-axial gyroscopes (gyros), tri-axial accelerometers, tri-axial magnetometers, and a pressure altimeter.
+Th is technology provides direct measurements of acceleration, angular rate, magnetic field, pressure, Deltatheta (change in angular rate), and Delta-velocity (change in velocity).
 Temperature and pressure sensors provide environmental information for measurement compensation and altitude estimations.
-GNSS
+GNSS information can be read directly and is also used in the computed navigation estimations.information can be read directly but is not used internally for attitude or navigation estimations on the 3DM-CX5-45.

-Computed estimations for position, velocity, and attitude (PVA) are available outputs on the 3DM-GX5-45.
+Computed estimations for position, velocity, and attitude (PVA) are available outputs on the 3DM-CX5-45.
 To achieve these estimations, the MEMS sensors and GNSS solution are blended together in a loosely-coupled Extended Kalman Filter on a dedicated filter processor.
 Additional user settings such as measurement filtering, biasing, and tolerance values offer adjustments for specific applications.

-Figure 14 - 3DM-GX5-45 Block Diagram
+Figure 14 - 3DM-CX5-45 Block Diagram